-On September 9, 2020 the Dartmouth-Hitchcock Chapel closed its doors due to the construction of the Patient Pavilion.
-Please come visit the transitional Chapel accessible from Level 3 in the East Mall next to the Norris Cotton Cancer Center on the Upper Mezzanine leading to the Garden of Hope.
+On September 9, 2020, our chapel closed its doors due to the construction of the Patient Pavilion.
+Please come visit the transitional Chapel accessible from Level 3 in the East Mall next to the Norris Cotton Cancer Care Pavilion Lebanon on the Upper Mezzanine leading to the Garden of Hope.
 A new Chapel will be an integral part of the new Patient Pavilion.

 The Chaplaincy provides personal support, crisis intervention, spiritual care and guidance, short term counseling, and liaison with local religious communities.